squidfunk/mkdocs-material/docs/setup/setting-up-a-blog.md

 ```

 1. As already noted, you can also place a `.meta.yml` file in nested folders
     of the `posts` directory.
-This file then can contain any front matter that
+This file then can define all front matter
-    is also valid in posts, e.g.:
+    properties that are valid in posts, e.g.:

     ``` yaml
     authors: